 Following these sessions, participants meet monthly for added support in reaching their ultimate goals of reducing body weight by 5-7 percent and participating in 150 minutes of physical activity per week.

 The YMCA of the Suncoast is helping our community cut their risk of developing type 2 diabetes.
-More than 90 Y's in 36 states offer this program.
-By the year 2017, the Y plans to expand the program to more than 900 locations.
+More than 200 Y's in 47 states offer this program.

 • Eat fruits and vegetables every day.